heptarch/heptarch.github.io/projects.md

 Hire smart people, give them money, equipment, and fun problems to work on, and your output will probably depend sensitively on *who you choose*.
-Like scouting and talent development in professional sports, this requires not only deep pockets, but good eyes and a good gut instinct for how the different parts of the team will gel.
+Like scouting and talent development in professional sports, building a winning team requires more than deep pockets; you need good eyes and a good gut instinct for how the different parts of the team will gel.
-Different people will have different motivations---the joy of pure research, the promise of fame, stimulating interaction with colleagues, other positions down the line, etc---and that is as it should be.
+Different people will have different motivations---the joy of pure research, the promise of fame, stimulating interactions, etc---and that is as it should be.

 The second two questions